SLdragon/wiki-teamsfx/Run-and-debug-your-Teams-application-on-iOS-or-Android-client.md

    > **Note:** The login process should only be required once per device, and confirmation of the anti-phishing page must be completed after every installation of the app.

 1. Show a mobile friendly tab app.
+1. For Android devices, you can use [DevTools](https://learn.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/developer-tools#access-devtools-from-an-android-device) to debug your tab while it is running.

 ## Steps for debugging a Teams bot app on mobile client